paulo-herrera/PyEVTK/README.md

 # REQUIREMENTS

     - Numpy.
 Tested with Numpy 1.8.0 to 1.13.3.
-    - Scipy only to export points as a triangular irregular network (TIN).
+    - Scipy only to export points as a triangular irregular network (TIN) [OPTIONAL].
       Tested with Scipy 1.2.

 It is compatible with Python 3 (3.3+).